 Programming in JuliaIteration

-We have already seen one way of doing something to each element in a collection: the array comprehension.
+We have already seen one way of doing something to each element in a collection: the Special syntax for generating lists by mapping and filtering.
+To remove the elements of A

 smallest_factor = Dict(2 => 2, 3 => 3, 4 => 2, 5 => 5,